-In accordance with its risk management policy and rules, the Group convenes twice yearly the Risk Management Committee, which assesses and receives reports regarding progress in managing critical risks that could have a significant impact on the Group's business management, and reports findings to the Board of Directors.
+In accordance with its risk management policy and rules, the Group convenes twice yearly the Risk Management Committee, which assesses and receives reports regarding progress in managing critical risks that could have a significant impact on the Group’s business management, and reports findings to the Board of Directors.
 The Group defines risks as uncertainties that could adversely affect its achievement of continuous growth.
 Chaired by the president and comprising chief executives and the excecutive officer in charge of promoting ESG management, the Risk Management Committee identifies critical risks based on reports from each headquarters, determines the headquarters responsible for advancing countermeasures for each critical risk, and promotes risk reduction activities for the entire Group.
 The most critical risks, namely, risks that could have a significant impact on the continuity of the Group's businesses, include compliance risks, major accidents and other operational risks, risks related to damages caused by natural disasters, measures to mitigate climate change, risks related to infectious diseases such as novel coronaviruses, and cyber risks.
 In addition, critical risks that could significantly affect the Group's business management include strategic risks, market fluctuation risks, operational risks, and financial and accounting risks.
 Each year, the Risk Management Committee selects the most critical risks that business managers view as having the potential to significantly affect the Company's business management.

 A wide variety of economic, political, and social factors in countries throughout the world have the potential to impact negatively the NYK Group's mainstay shipping and integrated logistics operations as well as the Group's cruise and other businesses.
 Please click on the link below.